lfenzo/Impostor.jl/docs/src/index.md

 Contributions are welcome, both in implementation, documentation and data addition to the static files.
 Don't hesitate to reach out and request features, file issues or make any suggestions.

-For the specific cases of contributing with code and/or data addition, we strongly suggest that you skim though the [Developer Guide](./developer_guide.md) in order to get familiar with the structure and overall design of the package.
+For the specific cases of contributing with code and/or data addition, we strongly suggest that you skim through the [Developer Guide](./developer_guide.md) in order to get familiar with the structure and overall design of the package.

 ### Roadmap